The Complexity of Thermalization in Finite Quantum Systems: Discussion

 We have shown there exist Hamiltonians for which, given an initial state and an observable to measure, predicting the long-time average of the observable is computationally intractable even for a quantum computer.
 An immediate consequence of this is that, assuming $\PSPACE$ does not collapse to a lower (easy) complexity class, there is no ``easy'' way of generically determining whether a given Hamiltonian and initial state thermalizes.
 This should be compared to the eigenstate thermalization hypothesis, which states that Hamiltonians satisfying certain conditions on their matrix elements should thermalize.
 Hence, either checking whether a Hamiltonian satisfies the conditions of the ETH on its matrix elements must not be computationally easy, or the ETH must not be a full characterization of all Hamiltonians which thermalize.

 We briefly discuss here the similarities and differences between our construction and that of \textcite{shiraishithermal2021}.
 Primarily, their work focuses on systems in the thermodynamic limit (i.e. $N \rightarrow \infty)$, while we focus on finite sized systems.
 While their result applies to almost-uniform product state inputs, our hardness construction is for non-uniform product state inputs in order to satisfy the promise of inverse-exponentially-separated eigenvalues for the eigenvectors with support on the input state.
 We take advantage of this relaxation to change the Turing machines used, as we do not need to decode the input to the URTM.
 We also make use of a more concise local Hilbert space for our hardness proof of $\FSRelax$, although we currently require greater local dimension to prove the hardness of $\FSTherm$.
-Finally, as their result shows undecidability, they do not need to prove containment for their decision problem.
+Finally, as their result shows undecidability, they did not need to prove containment for their decision problem.

+Concurrently and independently of this work, Matsumoto \cite{Matsumoto_2025} further generalized the result of \textcite{shiraishithermal2021}, showing intractability of thermalization in the thermodynamic limit even for almost i.i.d. input states.
+Matsumoto also showed that in a finite-sized lattice, a relaxation problem defined similarly to ours is either $\PSPACE$-complete or $\EXPSPACE$-complete with a modified definition of the input size.

 Our contribution in this work also includes $\PSPACE$ algorithms to compute the long time observable average, as well as the microcanonical expectation values, and thereby decide $\FSTherm$.

 There are several limitations to our work.
 In our tuning construction, we showed hardness for a restricted family of microcanonical states, with energy windows having inverse-logarithmic width ratio with the Hamiltonian norm.
 This is a technical restriction which arises due to the complexity of preparing the microcanonical state.
 In addition, in our proof of $\PSPACE$-containment of $\FSTherm$, we assumed that $w = \bigomega{\frac{1}{\poly{N}}}$.
 In future work, we hope to show $\PSPACE$-completeness for the more general microcanonical state, with narrower energy windows.
 Our tuning construction also requires large local Hilbert space dimension.
 We hope to refine this result in future versions of this work.
 A hardness result with low local dimension would make our results much more applicable to `natural' Hamiltonians.